 Co-Curricular Theater & Music Theater Classes

 Open to all Princeton students.
 Performance co-curricular classes typically meet as a series of drop-in workshops on Monday afternoons or evenings.
 Design and production co-curricular classes are typically one-off sessions.
 Past workshop topics include musical theater audition techniques, voiceovers, using a light board, stage management, digital tools for designers, voice for actors, movement for actors, Black acting methods, projection design concepts and practices, and physical comedy for actors.
-Workshops are led by professional alumni including Sam Gravitte, Runako Campbell, and Feyisola Soetan, and acclaimed guest artists including Peter Kim, Ruben Santiago-Hudson, Alex Volckhausen, and many others.
+Workshops have been led by professional alumni including Sam Gravitte, Runako Campbell, and Feyisola Soetan, and acclaimed guest artists including Peter Kim, Ruben Santiago-Hudson, Alex Volckhausen, and many others.

 Learn more about the co-curricular Princeton Playhouse Ensembles, a partnership between the Program in Theater & Music Theater and the Music Department.